pravsemilo/rust-notes/rust-lang.org/Learn/README.md

 ## [The Rust Programming Lanauge](https://doc.rust-lang.org/book/)
 * Also nicknamed "the book".
 ## [Rustlings](https://github.com/rust-lang/rustlings/)
-* Guides through downlading and setting up the Rust toolchain.
+* Guides through downloading and setting up the Rust toolchain.
 * Teaches you the basics of reading and writing Rust syntax on the command line.
 * Alternative to `Rust By Example`.
 ## [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/)